Frequently Asked Questions

 We do everything possible to help our program participants keep costs down and the best way is with health insurance.
 Please feel free to contact us for more questions!

-What are the forms of payment you expect?
+What are the forms of payment?

 We do all the billing and assist with authorizations.
 If you have insurance it is sometines helpful for you to contact your insurance company and ask for authorization after your assessment and prior to entering counseling.
 This ensures the most likelihood that they will assist you with cost.